box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

    Onboarding folder for provisioning
    ```

+## Running the script again for new users

+It is common to run this script regularly as your company hires new employees.
+You can simply edit the `.csv` file, removing the previous rows of users and
+adding the information for the new users.
+Then, the script may be ran again.

 ## Summary

 You explored automation using a PowerShell script with the
 Box CLI to provision users
 and create an initial folder structure.

+Make sure to explore our other [sample scripts][samples] for more use cases.

 <Next>I know how to use the sample scripts to automate repetitive tasks</Next>